It appears the pesky down payment hurdle to homeownership is finally being swept aside.

 Loan options are probably restricted to fixed-rate offerings, with the 30-year fixed the most likely candidate for home buyers with limited means.

-No Money in the Bank
+No Money in the Bank Might Not Be a Problem

 The Freddie Mac program doesn’t require asset reserves so qualifying homeowners may be able to purchase a home with absolutely no money in the bank.